EU To Cut Russian Gas Use As Missiles Strike Ukraine - UrduPoint

 The target will be adapted to the situation of each country, taking into account their level of stocks and whether or not they have pipelines to share gas.

-Exceptions were given for island states like Ireland, Cyprus or Malta and to Spain or Portugal, which have limited links to the interconnected gas supply grid.
+Exceptions were given for island states like Ireland, Cyprus and Malta and to Spain or Portugal, which have limited links to the interconnected gas supply grid.

 Baltic countries will be exempted if their electricity connections with Russia's grid were to be cut.